github/catalyst/docs/_guide/targets.md

 subtitle: Querying Descendants
 ---

 Catalyst Components are just Web Components, and so you can simply use `querySelector` or `querySelectorAll` to select descendants of the element.
-Targets, however, provide a more consistent interface for accessing descendants, using `querySelectorAll` as a base.
+Targets, however, provide a more consistent interface for accessing descendants.

 ### Example